 Another example of an all hands on deck approach is creating a task force focused on a particular priority, such as attendance.
 Find ways to get all staff involved.
 School counselors and social workers could conduct home visits.
 School admin and support staff could call students’ homes to check in.
 Teachers could incorporate SEL lessons to engage students in their education and help them realize the importance of attending school.
 Getting the whole school involved will increase the impact of your SEL program.

 4. Plan a back-to-school SEL blitz.
-The pandemic shook up so much in our routines, behaviors, and everyday aspects of the school and classroom.
-Start the 2021-22 school year with an “SEL blitz.”
+Start the 2022-23 school year with an “SEL blitz.”
 Plan a full week (or more) dedicated to the things that will get students reconnected and engaged.
 Consider spending the first days of school focused solely on SEL.
 This could include class or school-wide activities that help build a safe and supportive school culture, taking time to foster strong teacher-student relationships, planning fun icebreaker activities, meeting students’ families, working with students to establish class rules and routines, etc. There will be plenty of time to make up academic learning loss.
 Prioritizing SEL will make it that much easier because students will be engaged and ready to learn.

 5. Use data to create a sustainable SEL program to support students and staff all year.
 Keep your SEL program going strong all year with a quality SEL assessment and an effective action plan centered on data.
 Here are a few ways to use SEL data to support students and staff: